stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 6]
-- Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?
-- Question (cyuan10-stat6250): How will “teams” be assigned and how many per a team maximum?
 - Question (kveng-stat6250): Why does this class grade based on achievements instead of the normal grading system, for example final exam is 25% of the grade instead of just one achievement?
 - Question (cyuan10-stat6250): 110 minutes feel a rushed for 65 questions - have you had past students not finishing the final exam?'
 - Question (meisenbach-stat6250): Can we use reference materials during the final exam?